Faik Ali Ozansoy: Armenian genocide

 During the Armenian genocide, Ozansoy served as governor of the Kütahya Province.
 When orders of deportations reached Ozansoy, he refused to carry them out.
 His brother, Suleyman Nazif, insisted in a letter that he not "participate in this event, watch out for our family's honor."
 Meanwhile, while many Armenians were being deported through Kutahya and onto further destinations, Ozansoy protected them and provided shelter.
 He was then invited to Constantinople (now Istanbul) to explain his actions towards the Armenians.
 Memoirist Stepan Stepanian describes his encounter with Talaat Pasha :

 While Ozansoy was in the capital negotiating with Talaat, the chief of police in Kutahya, Kemal Bey, took advantage of Ozansoy's absence and forced many Armenians in the province to convert to Islam.
 As a result, many of the Armenians converted to save themselves from deportation.
 Upon returning to Kutahya, Ozansoy was upset over the mass conversions.
 He immediately removed Kemal Bey from his post and reassessed the situation by asking the Armenians of Kutahya whether they wished to remain Muslim.
 All, with the exception of one, decided to stay Christian.

 In the aftermath of the Armenian Genocide, Ozansoy refused a gift of gratitude from the Armenians consisting of 500 gold pieces and instead had the gold spent for the relief efforts of the Armenian refugees.
 The funds were used to establish a soup kitchen and a school.
 Ali Faik assigned Stepan Stepanyan as the first principal of the school.

 Later life

 After World War I ended and with the establishment of the Republic of Turkey, Faik Ali Ozansoy continued working as a politician, then moved to Istanbul where he became the mayor of the Üsküdar and Beyoğlu districts in the city.
 During Damat Ferid Pasha's government, he was appointed as the undersecretary for the Ministry of Foreign Affairs.
 In March 1919, he served as a governor for the Diyarbakır Province for a few months.
 He returned to Istanbul where he became a French teacher at the Mulkiye Mektep School.
-He served as an undersecretary for the Interior Ministry from 1930–32.
+He also wrote for the women's magazine Süs between 1923 and 1924.
+He served as an undersecretary for the Interior Ministry from 1930 to 1932.

 He died on 1 October 1950 and is buried at the Zincirlikuyu Cemetery in Istanbul.

-Literary work
+Literary work and journalism

 Some of Ozansoy's notable poems include: